alphagov/forms/decision-record/DR004-our-own-designer.md

 We're going to develop our own GOV.UK Forms "designer" for private beta, as long as we're able to do the following:

-1. Following our alpha service assessment, we need to identify a realistic path to our first private beta partner being able to create their own basic forms by July 2022, or sooner if possible
+1. Following our alpha service assessment, we need to identify a realistic path to our first private beta partner being able to create their own basic forms as soon as possible
-2. Following our alpha service assessment, we need to identify a realistic path to publishing our first form between August and October 2022, or sooner if possible
+2. Following our alpha service assessment, we need to identify a realistic path to publishing our first form as soon as possible, considering partner organisations' lead times
-3. Currently, our sponsors are supportive of those milestones — potential users are still patient and there's not a current threat to our funding, though there's always a need to prove the value of our work early on
+3. Currently, our sponsors are supportive of our timelines — potential users are still patient and there's not a current threat to our funding, though there's always a need to prove the value of our work early on

-If any of those factors change, we will need to see how we could use XGovFormBuilder as the "designer" with our first private beta partner, making sure we can easily migrate the forms to our own platform, which we would develop in parallel.
+If we need to publish forms faster, we will need to see how we could use XGovFormBuilder as the "designer" with our first private beta partner, making sure we can easily migrate the forms to our own platform, which we would develop in parallel.

 ## Consequences